hrishu22/Portscanner/README.md

 # Portscanner
-Let's checkout which of your port is opened. scan your first 1000 ports
+Let's check which ports are opened in our system. scan your first 1000 ports